-The Maryland State Highway Administration (SHA) promotes a three-pronged approach to effectively managing speed related safety problems: Engineering, Education and Enforcement.
+The Maryland Department of Transportation State Highway Administration (MDOT SHA) promotes a three-pronged approach to managing speed-related safety problems: egineering, education and enforcement.

-Automated Speed Enforcement (ASE) systems can be an effective tool for managing speed and reducing speed related crashes when used correctly and in the appropriate circumstances.
-Through an ASE program involving public education and visible enforcement, SHA seeks to change behavior and urge drivers to do what they already should be doing: driving responsibly, staying alert, and obeying the posted speed limit.
+Automated Speed Enforcement (ASE) systems manage speed and reduce speed-related crashes.
+Through an ASE program involving public education and visible enforcement, MDOT SHA seeks to change behavior and urge drivers to do what they already should be doing: drive responsibly, stay alert, and obey the speed limit.

 707 North Calvert Street